nikitaindik/blog/content/blog/funda-neighbourhoods-released/index.md

 I've built the "get location by zipcode" API using AWS Lambda + DynamoDB.
 I've googled the dataset CSV and wrote a script that uploaded it to DynamoDB, 25 rows at a time (max batch-upload limit for DynamoDB).
 Uploading of 460000 rows took about 3 hours.
 I've also tried setting up an AWS Data Pipeline, but it proved to be much slower and also surprisingly costly (when I've discovered that I paid about \$2 to upload just 2000 rows, I canceled the pipeline).
 The script method is absolutely free.
 I will write about it in a separate post.

+The tests are ran using Puppeteer and Jest.
+Normally I would pick Cypress for E2E tests, but Cypress doesn't support testing Chrome extensions, so I had to pick a more low-level tool.

 ### Future plans

 - Translate it to Dutch using Chrome i18n API